- Home

-Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.
+Whether due to health, environmental, or ethical reasons, many of us are trying to eat less meat – or even cut it out altogether.

 While vegetarian food has historically been branded as bland, more people than ever are waking up to how delicious vegetarian (and vegan) food can be.
 And the good news is that you don’t need to spend hours cooking to enjoy a delicious veggie feast.

-So, whether you’re already vegetarian and looking for quick and tasty meal ideas, or you’re trying to eat less meat and save time on cooking; here are 14 healthy and easy vegetarian recipes that are perfect for when you want to eat good food, fast.
+So, whether you’re already vegetarian and looking for quick and tasty meal ideas, or you’re trying to eat less meat and save time on cooking, here are 14 healthy and easy vegetarian recipes perfect for when you’d like to eat good food, fast.

 1. Crispy gnocchi with tomatoes and leeks

-If you cook the tomato and leek sauce in the same pan you cook the gnocchi in, you’ll add a lovely toasted taste to the dish, further deepening the flavour.
+If you cook the tomato and leek sauce in the same pan as the gnocchi, you’ll add a lovely toasted taste to the dish, further deepening the flavour.

 You can customise this meal however you like by adding extra veg, a dollop of pesto, some cheese, or even a splash of cream.
 For a fibre boost, why not use wholewheat gnocchi?